ignotaC/smallsoft/README.md

   >`GET /babylon/tower HTTP/1.0`
   >`Host: gagle.shit`

+18. **flinemem** `[ phrease1 ] [ phrease2 ] ...`
+  >

-19. **flinemem** - program loads stdin line to memory and searches if passed arguments exist in line.
-Line is printed to stdout only if all strings exist in line.
+    This simple program loads from stdin line to memory and searches
+    if passed arguments exist in line.
+Line is printed to stdout only
-              No need for regular expression when you simply need to find static patterns.
+    if all strings exist in line.
+First of all it's much faster then
+    grep -E ( like 8 times ) since regular expressions are not used,
+    and also, the egrep ( depracated name )  syntax for like
+    four arguments and more is nonsens and shit.
+    Command gets insanely long because someone could not make it simply
+    "phra1&phra2" or what ever.
+This program has none of such issues.
+    Dependencies: none
+    Example fo using it:
-              Example fo using:  cat file | flinemem 'pattern1' 'pattern2' 'pattern3'
+  >`cat file | flinemem 'pattern1' 'pattern2' 'pattern3'`

 20. **urlcode** - at the moment we have 3 options, encode (-e), decode (-d)  and 'make post body' (-p).
 How to use: